5ajaki/SPP2-Streams/README.md

    - Set autowrap allowance for ongoing operations
 5. ✅ **Submit for DAO vote** before allowance depletion (~August 2025)
 6. **After proposal execution**, for each provider:
-   - Calculate exact underpayment using the tools
+   - For the returning providers: Calculate exact underpayment using the tools
-   - Execute stream transitions as paperwork completes
+   - Execute stream transitions if the paperwork is completed
-   - Send underpayment compensations
+   - Send underpayment compensation to returning providers

 ## Notes